rackerlabs/scantron/README.md

 ![api_redoc](./img/api_redoc.png)

-Lastly, you can test and play around with interacting with the API using Swagger:
+Lastly, you can interact with the API using Swagger:

 ![api_swagger](./img/api_swagger.png)